oracle-livelabs/analytics-ai/modern-data-warehouse/configure-integration/configure-integration-v2.md

 ## Task 8: Set up another Integration Project

-Now that you have configured your connections to your source and destination, you will create the mapping and move the data between the two systems.
+Now that you have configured the connections to your source and destination, you will create the mapping and move the data between the two systems.
 An integration project is composed of several components.
-These components include organizational objects, such as folders, and development objects such as mappings or variables.
+These components include organizational objects, such as folders, and development objects such as mappings and variables.

 1. Under **Designer**, click **New Project** in the toolbar of the **Projects** section.
 Enter a Name for the project, and hit **Save**.